Hanover Brush Removal Services

 Understanding Brush Types, Invasive Species & Specialized Disposal in Hanover's Glacial Till & Rocky New England Terrain

-Hanover’s landscape, shaped by glacial till and rocky soils, supports a mix of native and invasive brush species.
+Hanover’s landscape, shaped by glacial till and rocky soils, supports both native and invasive brush species.
 Common invasive plants include Common Buckthorn (Rhamnus cathartica), Glossy Buckthorn (Frangula alnus), Bush Honeysuckles (Lonicera spp.), Multiflora Rose (Rosa multiflora), Autumn Olive (Elaeagnus umbellata), and Oriental Bittersweet (Celastrus orbiculatus).
-Specialized disposal is required for invasives:
+Specialized disposal is required:

-- Remove before fruit set (June–September) to prevent seed spread
+- Remove invasives before fruit set (June–September) to prevent seed spread

-- Bag berries and dispose of viable seeds at a landfill (never compost or chip)
+- Bag all berries and viable seeds for landfill disposal (never compost or chip)

 - Sanitize equipment between sites